uea-teaching/web-based-programming/lectures/canvas.md

 - `arcTo(x1, y1, x2, y2, radius)`

 ::: notes
+arc() ...
 Draws an arc which is centred at (x, y) position with radius r starting at startAngle and ending at endAngle going in the given direction indicated by counterclockwise (defaulting to clockwise).

+arcTo() ...
 Draws an arc with the given control points and radius, connected to the previous point by a straight line.
 :::